b-hayes/swarmarr/README.md

 ### Prowlarr
 From the initial setup wizard:
-- Set authentification method to Forms (login page).
+- Set authentication method to Forms (login page).
 - Add a username and password hit save.
 - Go to Indexers (top one, not the one under settings) and add indexer.
-  - Search for nzb geek or whatever you are using / have an account for or somehting free.
+  - Search for nzb geek or whatever you are using / have an account for or something free.
     - If selecting a free server check for notes about supporting flaresolverr connections.
   - Add your api key for your account
   - Add `movies` and `tv` tags.
-  - Hit test and save if greeen tick appears.
+  - Hit test and save if green tick appears.

 Go setup [Radarr](#radarr) and [Sonarr](#sonarr) first and them come back here to finish.

 #### Adding apps to prowlarr:
-- Goto Settings->Apps, click add, click radarr or sonarr depening on what your here for.
+- Goto Settings->Apps, click add, click radarr or sonarr depending on what your here for.
 - Add `movies` tag for radarr or `tv` tag for sonarr (optional?).
 - Set servers to your computers local ip address.
 Replace localhost and keep the rest. eg: `http://192.168.1.21:9696` instead of `http://localhost:9696`